attestate/kiwistand/CONVENTIONS.md

        const key2 = b
        function(key1, key2)
        ```
-       This ensures every parameter has a clear, named purpose
+       This ensures every parameter has a clear, named purpose and improves code
+       readability

 2. Code Quality
    2.1.
 Comments only for information not expressed in code